oroinc/documentation/user_guide/channel_guide.rst

 The following actions are buttons:

-- :guilabel:`Deactivate` button (for Active channels) or :guilabel:`Activate` button (for Inactive channels):
+:guilabel:`Deactivate` (for Active channels) or :guilabel:`Activate` (for Inactive channels) buttons:

 - You can deactivate an active channel.
 Once the channel has been deactivated, no new data from the channel will be uploaded to the system.

 - You can activate an inactive channel.
 It will become active and data from the channel will be uploaded to the system.

 - :guilabel:`Edit`: get to the Edit form of the channel

-- :guilabel:`Delete` button: used to delete the channel
+:guilabel:`Delete` button: used to delete the channel

 Editing Entities from a Channel